bogzbonny/yeehaw/_TODO.md

             - with all this information, each time a window maximized or minimized itself it should be able to reorient the locations of the other panes if need be.

+01. menu_test seems to not select the final final sub menu (hi in diner)
+01. right click menu is way to large in widget_test

 30. reorient minimized window in the parent when there is a resize.
      - for instance if the minimized windows used the entire bottom